 dP = E2 Ldx/[ρ * ( 2h+4x)] ——–(5)

-Since thickness of the sheet is very less compared to height of the sheet and x dimension can be ignored.
+Since the thickness of the sheet is much less compared to the height of the sheet, the x dimension can be ignored.

 dP = E2 Ldx/(ρ*2h)